Community organisation providing mentoring, case management, parenting support, youth work, engagement and homework services across Sydney.

 - overcoming individual life challenges.

-Costs: One full-day per week is $430 and half-day cost per week is $225.
+Costs: One full-day per week is $430 and half-day cost per week is $225 for a youth development specialist (social worker) to be at a school.
 Students can also come to Phoenix House at Crows Nest and access these services at no charge.

 Engagement or Re-engagement Services